ProjectErostribe/bw-portfolio/_back/README.md

 # bw-portfolio
-Portfolio project for Bitwise Apprenticeship
+Portfolio project featuring work from my time as a React/React Native Apprentice at Bitwise Industries.